The Mummy (2017 film): Critical response

 In BBC World News Culture, Nicholas Barber calls the film "a mish-mash of wildly varying tones and plot strands, from its convoluted beginning to its shameless non-end.
 Tom Cruise's new film barely qualifies as a film at all.
 None of it makes sense.
 The film delivers all the chases, explosions, zombies and ghosts you could ask for, and there are a few amusing lines and creepy moments, but, between the headache-inducing flashbacks and hallucinations, the narrative would be easier to follow if it were written in hieroglyphics."

 Peter Bradshaw of The Guardian wrote that the film "has some nice moments but is basically a mess.
 The plot sags like an aeon-old decaying limb, a jumble of ideas and scenes from what look like different screenplay drafts," and concluded that "It's a ragbag of action scenes which needed to be bandaged more tightly."
 Empire film magazine was more positive, with Dan Jolin awarding the film three stars.
 "It's running and jumping grin-flashing business as usual for Cruise, once more on safe character territory as an Ethan Hunt-esque action protagonist who couples up with a much younger woman, while another woman chases after him," he wrote.
 "And if the next installment-teasing conclusion is anything to go by, Cruise seemed to have enough fun making this that he may just return for more."

 In 2022, director Alex Kurtzman commented that the film is "probably the biggest failure of [his] life" and that there's "about a million things I regret about it".
 However, he noted that the job gave him more experience and knowledge as a filmmaker.
-Brendan Fraser, who starred in the previous Mummy films, stated that, in his view, the reason why the film failed: "Fun.
+Brendan Fraser, who starred in the previous Mummy films, stated that, in his view, the film failed due to a lack of "fun.
 That was what was lacking in that incarnation.
 It was too much of a straight-ahead horror movie.
 The Mummy should be a thrill ride, but not terrifying and scary.
 I know how difficult it is to pull it off.
 I tried to do it three times."
+In 2024, Stephen Sommers, who directed the first two installments of the Brendan Fraser-led series, said that he "was kind of insulted" that no one contacted him about the reboot.
+"They never contacted me or called me.
+I was doing other things, and it’s not like I sat crying.
+I just think it’s common courtesy."